ibm-cloud-docs/ibm-spectrum-lsf/troubleshooting.md

 You need to destroy your existing resources and try applying the change again.
 Your data on the storage node will be deleted if you destroy your existing resources.
 {: tsResolve}

+## Why does cluster creation fail with SSH issues?
+{: #troubleshoot-topic-10}
+{: troubleshoot}
+{: support}

+You are receiving the following error messages when the Ansible provisioner tries to set up the {{site.data.keyword.scale_short}} function on the worker and storage node resources:

+* `msg": "Failed to connect to the host via ssh, Connection closed by UNKNOWN port 65535", "unreachable": true}`
+* `Error: Failed to connect to the host via ssh: Connection timed out during banner exchange", "unreachable` {: tsSymptoms}

+While {{site.data.keyword.bpshort}} deploys the infrastructure resources, the automation code is configured with a few Ansible playbooks, which are required to set up the {{site.data.keyword.scale_short}} function on the virtual server instance nodes with the help of the Ansible provisioner.
+When the Ansible provisioner tries to SSH to these nodes to se the {{site.data.keyword.scale_short}} feature, the nodes go to an `unreachable` state.
+{: tsCauses}

+To fix the issue, you can:
+1. Try to destroy the resources from the workspace and deploy again.
+2. If this issue is observed on all of the deployments, raise a support issue with the {{site.data.keyword.cloud_notm}} support team to investigate if there is an infrastructure issue.
+3. If there are no issues with the infrastructure, report this issue to the automation team who can investigate further.
+{: tsResolve}

+## Why do I see resource errors due to authentication or timeout issues?
+{: #troubleshoot-topic-11}
+{: troubleshoot}
+{: support}

+You are receiving the following error messages during the creation of any specific resource:

+* `Error: An error occurred while performing the ‘authenticate’ step: Post “https://iam.cloud.ibm.com/identity/token”: context deadline exceeded (Client.Timeout exceeded while awaiting headers)`
+* `Error: timeout while waiting for state to become 'done, ' (last state: 'provisioning', timeout: 10m0s)` {: tsSymptoms}

+While {{site.data.keyword.bpshort}} deploys the infrastructure resources, it authenticates with {{site.data.keyword.cloud_notm}} through API calls.
+If there are too many requests through the API to the cloud environment, {{site.data.keyword.bpshort}} won't be able to authenticate and could error out with the authentication error.
+{: tsCauses}

+To fix either issue (resource failing due to authentication error or the timeout error), destroy the resources from the {{site.data.keyword.bpshort}} workspace and retry deploying the resources.
+{: tsResolve}

+## Limitation of available profiles for dedicated hosts
+{: #troubleshoot-topic-12}
+{: troubleshoot}
+{: support}

+The offering automatically selects instance profiles for dedicated hosts to be the same prefix (for example, bx2 and cx2) as ones for worker instances (`worker_node_instance_type`).
+However, available instance prefixes can be limited, depending on your target region.
+If you use dedicated hosts, check `ibmcloud target -r {region_name}` and `ibmcloud is dedicated-host-profiles` to see whether your `worker_node_instance_type` has the available prefix for your target region.

+## Why am I receiving an error with the provided `ssh_key_name` value?
+{: #troubleshoot-topic-13}
+{: troubleshoot}
+{: support}

+You are receiving the following error when you try to generate or apply a plan on {{site.data.keyword.bpshort}} workspace: `failed due to "Error: No SSH Key found with name <KEY_NAME>".`
+{: tsSymptoms}

+Terraform could not find the given SSH key names that are provided by you.
+{: tsCauses}

+1. Check whether the given SSH key is present in the current region where the cluster is being provisioned.
+If the given SSH key is not present, create the SSH key in the current region.
+2. While configuring multiple SSH keys, ensure that there is no white space added before or after the SSH key names.
+3. If you are using multiple SSH keys, check whether a comma (,) is used as a delimiter between the SSH keys and that there is no white space added before or after the SSH key.
+{: tsResolve}